wurli/forklift/README.md

 While agentic CLI tools can be very helpful for some tasks, there is a significant cost associated with them in that they *take the developer's focus away from the code*.
-When using an AI CLI tool, the developer usually needs to babysit the agent by confirming the tools it should be allowed to use, whilst also pausing their own work on the code so they don't step on the agent's robotic toes.
+The developer usually needs to invest significant time and attention, first to babysit the agent while it runs, then to clean up the project when it's finished.

 ## The solution